pjanosky/kanbas-react-web-app/README.md

-# Kanbas
+# Kanbas React Web App

-A recreation of the Canvas learning management website.
+The front end for a recreation of the Canvas learning management website.
 This project is a work in progress as a part of CS4550 at Northeastern University.

 See a demo at [https://pjanosky-kanbas.netlify.app/](https://pjanosky-kanbas.netlify.app/)